New to Data Science?

 Data Programming Languages

 Working in the field of data science requires a data programming language.
-R and Python are the two most common languages you will encounter.
+R and Python are the two most common functional programming languages you will encounter.
 Typically if come from the field of computer science you are likely a Python programmer, and if you come from the social sciences or statistics you typically use R. There are pros and cons to each, but both are powerful and flexible.